+See?
+We do it too.
+You can also increase your reach and gain new followers at larger scale through paid social media.
+Depending on the specific site, you can target key audiences, and promote your video through pre-roll placement or promoted posts.
 But for both organic and paid, your social videos should be entertaining, educational, and usually on the shorter side (When was the last time you watched and shared a 10-minute Facebook video?).
 And as a best practice, you should take into account the specific format requirements for each social media site, like video-length requirements and whether or not it autoplays without sound.

 Let your email campaigns flourishWhen it comes to emails, videos matter big time: they can increase click-through rates by 200-300% (that's so many percents, people), and reduce the number of un-subscribers.
 Unfortunately, many email clients still cannot handle videos embedded directly into emails — but it's easy to get around it by overlaying a play button on a still image from your video, and driving to a landing page that features the full thing.
 This is fairly easy to do with those email marketing systems we mentioned up there, as well as in marketing automation systems like HubSpot.
 And #protip: this is also an excellent way to A/B test which video thumbnail gets you the best click rates.
-And as a general rule of thumb, you can improve your campaigns’ conversion rates by tailoring your design and copy to match the landing pages they drive to.
+And as a general rule of thumb, you can improve your campaigns” conversion rates by tailoring your design and copy to match the landing pages they drive to.

 This Campaign Monitor email is one such example of a play button overlaid on a video still.